huggingface/hub-docs/docs/hub/models-gated.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/models-gated-user-side.png)

-If you want to get more information, you can configure additional fields for the user to fill.
-These information will be accessible from the settings tab to take the decision on whether or not to grant access.
-To do so, you should add a `extra_gated_fields` property to your [modelcard metadata](./model-cards#model-card-metadata) containing a list of key/value pairs.
+If you want users to provide more information, you can configure additional fields for the user to fill.
+This information will be accessible from the settings tab to make the decision on whether or not to grant access.
+To do so, you should add an `extra_gated_fields` property to your [model card metadata](./model-cards#model-card-metadata) containing a list of key/value pairs.
 The *key* is the name of the field and *value* its type.
 A field can be either `text` (free text area) or `checkbox`.
 Finally, you can also personalize the message displayed to the user with the `extra_gated_prompt` extra field.

 Here is an example of customized request form where the user is asked to provide their company name and country and acknowledge that the model is for non-commercial use only.